 The Committee completed this project in May 2015, and it led to a revision of the APS Core Case Documentation and Report Writing training used by the APS Regional Training Academies.
 The final product, posted on the website of the California Welfare Directors' Association (CWDA), includes "Guiding Principles for APS Case Documentation" and the "California APS Standards for Consistency in Case Documentation 2015" matrix showing the categories of elder and dependent adult abuse, their defining elements, standards for response time, what to document and how to document for each category.

-APS Guidelines to Su
+APS APS Guidelines to Supplement Regular

 1.3: California APS Standards for Consistency in Case Documentation - -Executive Summar

 This page intentionally left blank.

+This page intentionally fere starting

 Guidelines for Consistency Standards